-(v) Hearing Room Rental
+Hearing Room Rental

 The hearing fees described above do not cover the rental of hearing rooms.
-The AAA maintains rental hearing rooms in most offices for the convenience of the parties.
+The AAA maintains hearing rooms for rent in most offices for the convenience of the parties.
 Check with the administrator for availability and rates.
 Hearing room rental fees will be borne by the business.

-(vi) Abeyance Fee
+Abeyance Fee